cncf/toc/tags/observability.md

   them in useful and novel ways.
 - Definitions of implementations and patterns for best practices for delivering observability tooling at enterprise scale.
-- Tooling composition and tool chain creation based on existing projects.
+- Tooling composition and toolchain creation based on existing projects.
 - Best practices for operations and monitoring workflows using CNCF Projects.
 - Organizing and helping to provide visibility to Meetups, Blogs, and Podcasts related to the scope of the TAG.